 Second, we show that networks can inform outsiders about productivity "surprises."
 For this test, we calculate two reputation measures for each academic: pre-1933 reputation and life-span reputation.
-We measure pre-1933 reputation by the number of entries in biographical compendia that were published before 1933 and life-span reputation by the number of entries in biographical compendia that were published until today.
+We measure pre-1933 reputation by the number of entries in biographical compendia that were published before 1933 and life-span reputation by the number of entries in biographical compendia that were published until today.29 work at the Universidad Nacional de La Plata.
+An obituary described him as "one of the last astronomers... whose scientific life was still rooted in that epoch of the history of astronomy which is commonly referred to as the classical one" (Stumpff, 1969), suggesting that his approach to astronomy became outdated.

 We then classify academics with a "negative surprise" in reputation as those whose pre-1933 reputation percentile was above the subject-specific 50th percentile but whose life-span reputation was below the 50th percentile.
 An example of such an academic is the astrophysicist Alexander Wilkens.
-He was dismissed from the University of Munich and emigrated to Argentina to work at the Universidad Nacional de La Plata.
-An obituary described him as "one of the last astronomers... whose scientific life was still rooted in that epoch of the history of astronomy which is commonly referred to as the classical one" (Stumpff, 1969), suggesting that his approach to astronomy became outdated.
+He was dismissed from the University of Munich and emigrated to Argentina to

-&lt;sup>29Naturally, any measure of reputation that considers post-1933 data may potentially be endogenous.
+29Naturally, any measure of reputation that considers post-1933 data may potentially be endogenous.
 Hence, these results should be interpreted with caution.